 The Antelope Creek people are one of two Plains Village cultures to use masonry in their homes; early archaeologists thought that the Antelope Creek people had come from the New Mexican Pueblo Indians, but, it is now believed that they came from Eastern Woodland tribes.
 They apparently left the Texas Panhandle abruptly around 1450 AD, perhaps forced to leave by drought conditions, disease, or hostile Apache.
 They may have gone east and joined other Caddoan-speaking tribes, such as the Pawnee or Wichita.

 More than 700 quarries exist where this flint was dug out by hand.
 The quarries today are usually round ovals about six or more feet in diameter with depressions in the center.
-Wind and rain have filled the once four to eight foot deep holes with soil.
+Wind and rain have filled the once four to eight-foot deep holes with soil.

 Alibates Flint Quarries National Monument has a modern visitor contact station with exhibits, flint samples, a bookstore, and a theater, where visitors can watch a 10-minute orientation film.
 Outside, visitors may visit the Alibates Interpretive Garden or take a 10-minute self-guided hike in the Mesquite Trail, which winds around a small mesa adjacent to the garden.
 Visiting the flint quarries is by ranger-guided tour only, which are typically offered daily, depending on weather and staff availability.
-It is recommended that those wishing to take a ranger-led tour, to call advance to confirm tour times, availability, and make reservations.
+It is recommended that those wishing to take a ranger-led tour call in advance to confirm tour times, availability, and make reservations.
 The tour involves a one-mile round-trip hike up a moderately steep trail that is covered with loose gravel and includes stairs.
 It has an elevation gain of 170 feet which is the equivalent of climbing 17 flights of stairs with frequent stops and takes about two hours.
 Tour members should bring water and wear comfortable, sturdy walking shoes with closed toes.
 It is not recommended to visitors with health conditions including heart problems, artificial knees/hips, and breathing problems.